-The tick can be grabbed using a tissue to avoid spreading the bacteria around.
-Your mom or dad might even put it in a sealed container so it can be tested for Lyme disease.
-The alcohol will kill the tick and preserve it for testing.
+The tick can be handled with a tissue to avoid spreading the bacteria around.
+Your mom or dad might even put it in a jar of alcohol to kill it and preserve it so it can be tested for Lyme disease.
 That's one less tick out there to bite someone.
 Goodbye, tick!

 Reviewed by: Stephen C. Eppes, MD

 Date reviewed: August 2011